-Ted Clarke was Chair of the Weymouth Historical Commission.
+Theodore G. "Ted" Clarke was Chair of the Weymouth Historical Commission.
 He authored over a dozen books, most of which are on local history.
-He wrote and narrated five television productions on Weymouth history, winning a Massachusetts Historical Commission in 2010.
+He wrote and narrated five television productions on Weymouth history, winning an award from the Massachusetts Historical Commission in 2010.
 Mr. Clarke passed away on September 4, 2017.

 Most of you know that Weymouth was the second settlement in Massachusetts.
 But there’s a lot more to its beginnings than just that stale fact.
 This will be a quick tour through our town’s early history.
 We’ll introduce you to some situations the early settlers faced, the kinds of decisions they made, and what those beginnings meant to the town we have today.
 This will give you a passing glance at the first 100 years of our town.
 In later programs we’ll see what happened after that.